 Outcomes

 Our model of working is based on long-term work with communities which we know has the most powerful impact.
 Our activities last throughout the year, sometimes for several years.
-Some of the young people on current programmes have been working with us for five years, beginning in year 8 and now at a FE college or sixth form.

 Young people build determination, resilience and confidence for their future